qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

    DB Manager dialog (KDE) |nix|

-The [**Database**] menu allows to connect to an existing database, to start the SQL-window and to exit the DB Manager Plugin.
+The **Database** menu allows to connect to an existing database, to start the SQL-window and to exit the DB Manager Plugin.
 The **Schema** menu includes tools to create and delete (empty) schemas and, if topology is available (e.g. PostGIS 2) to start a TopoViewer.
-The menu [**Table**] allows to create and edit tables and to delete tables and views.
+The menu **Table** allows to create and edit tables and to delete tables and views.
 It is also possible to empty tables and to move tables from one to another schema.
 Finally you can also run Vacuum Analyze and add Versioning Support to a table.

-The [**tree window**] lists all existing databases supported by |qg|.
+The **Tree** window lists all existing databases supported by |qg|.
 With a double-click you can connect to the database.
 With the right-mouse button you can rename and delete existing schemas and tables.
 Tables can also be added to the QGIS canvas with the context menu.

-If connected to a database, the **main window** of the DB Manager offers three tabs.
-The **Info** tab provides information about the table and its geometry as well as about existing Fields, Constraints and Indexes.
+If connected to a database, the **main** window of the DB Manager offers three tabs.
+The :guilabel:`Info` tab provides information about the table and its geometry as well as about existing Fields, Constraints and Indexes.
 It also allows to run Vacuum Analyze and to create a spatial index on a selected table, if not already done.
-The **Table** tab shows all attributes and the **Preview** tab renders the geometries as preview.
+The :guilabel:`Table` tab shows all attributes and the :guilabel:`Preview` tab renders the geometries as preview.